 - Flight of the Gibbon Zipline Tour at Angkor Park

 - Tonlé Sap Lake Tour with Sunset Dinner Cruise

 Phnom Tamao Zoo

 As you step into the grounds of Phnom Tamao, you’ll be welcomed by a small pool festooned with pelicans and storks.
 Adjacent to the pond are 2 small enclosures featuring crocodiles.
 The walk-through enclosures make for closer interaction with inhabitants such as boisterous gibbons and monkeys, freely wandering deer, hairy-nosed otters, peacocks and iguanas, among many others.

 One of the most attractive sections of the zoo is the sun bear enclosure that is run by the Free the Bears – an Australian organization whose key objective is to conserve, protect and improve the lives of bears.
 With a huge enclosure consisting of swimming pools, toys and hammocks, it is the largest sun bear sanctuary in the world, including Asiatic black bears as well as Malaysian sun bears that have been saved from the black market, hotels and restaurants.

-Good to Know about Phnom Tamao Zoo
+How to Get to Phnom Tamao Zoo

 Unlike most typical Asian zoos, PTWRC’s eco-friendly enclosures are extremely spacious and most take after the animals’ natural habitat.
 For instance, the tiger enclosure is set in an extensive, densely forested area with a rock hill.
-The zoo also offers the opportunity for visitors to feed animals and birds, with a number of vendors selling sugar cane, coconuts and bananas.
+The zoo also offers the opportunity for visitors to feed animals and birds, with a number of vendors selling sugar cane, coconuts, and bananas.